scottleibrand/gpt3-cyoa/README.md

 Building a choose-your-own-adventure story generator using the GTP-3 API

 ## Help wanted
 First and foremost, I don't yet have access to the OpenAI GPT-3 API.
-If you could get me an invite to use for the project, that would unblock a lot of experimentation.
+Until I can get access to the API myself, I'll need help from those who do have access to the API who would like to collaborate on this project.
+Is that you?

+I've copied over the `openai_api.py` from https://github.com/minimaxir/gpt-3-experiments and created a `runprompts.sh` to run it.

-If you can't send invites but do have access to the GPT-3 API and would like to collaborate on this project, we'd love your assistance.
-We could, for example, set up a git workflow that allows you to check the repo for new prompts, run them through the API, and commit the results back.
+If you have API access and would like to help, please fork the repo, review and run runprompts.sh, and commit and PR the resulting output files.

 # Background idea